-Serbia: Power utility EPS stable electricity production and supply despite heat waves26.
-August 2015. / News Serbia Energy
+Serbia: Power utility EPS stable electricity production and supply despite heat waves, News Serbia Energy

 EPS capacities ready to withstand the higher energy.
 Systems in EPS can withstand spending up to 120 million kilowatts.
 The experts do not believe that high temperatures can cause problems in electricity supply